siguealcongreso/aprende/docs/source/introduction.rst

 #.
 Read from the request:

    - session, either a new one is created or the existing one is read.
    - `n`, the name of the quiz file to be used.
+It is obtained from the query string.
+If there is no query string it defaults to an empty string.

 #.
 Check that the quiz file exists inside `quiz_folder`.
 Respond
    `HTTPNotFound` and return if needed.